mwojnars/nifty/README.md

 - **parsing** of basic data types from human-readable formats used in web pages: *pdate*, *pdatetime*, *pint*, *pfloat*, *pdecimal*, *percent*
 - **url** absolutization & unquoting: *url*, *url_unquote*

 **Data Pipes**.
 Architecture for scalable pipeline-oriented processing of Big Data, in [nifty.data.pipes](https://github.com/mwojnars/nifty/blob/master/data/pipes.py).
+A "data pipe" comprises an arbitrary number of "data cells" connected linearly and/or with branching; each cell is autonomous in pulling data from source(s) and performing any type of processing: data access, generation, buffering, filtering, pre-processing, post-processing, model training, monitoring, reporting etc. Data Pipes provide support for hyper-parameterization ("knobs"); creating meta-cells (e.g., for meta-optimization); and multi-threading across parallel branches of a processing network.

 Data storage and object serialization with a new **DAST** format, in [nifty.data.dast](https://github.com/mwojnars/nifty/blob/master/data/dast.py).